 In case you are serving chicken pot pie on one of the colder days in the year, such as during winter, then a hot soup can be a great food to pair with to give an extra cozy feeling of warming up the body from the inside.
 Also, here, you have many different options to choose from.

-I am starting with a classical one, the famous and beloved tomato soup.
+Let’s start with a classic one – tomato soup, which is also a good idea to accompany with sandwiches.
 Instead of pouring a container of sieved tomatoes into a pot and heating that up, you can go the extra mile and use fresh tomatoes.
-It is easier than you think, and the taste is incredible.
+It is easy to make and its taste is incredible.

 To start with, cut some small cracks at the bottom of the tomatoes and then pour boiling water over them.
 Wait for a few minutes, and then you will be able to easily peel off the skin.
 Cut them into cubes and throw them into a pot with a little bit of olive oil, small pieces of onion, and pressed garlic.